Allied Minds

-Allied Minds plc is an American intellectual property (IP) commercialization company.
-It is listed on the London Stock Exchange.
+Allied Minds is an American intellectual property (IP) commercialization company.

+It was listed on the London Stock Exchange until November 2022.
 The company has technology transfer agreements with over 160 partners, including 34 U.S. federal research facilities, as well as university labs such as Harvard and New York University.

-It reviews thousands of IP assets per year, and forms, funds and manages start-ups that operate as subsidiaries.
+It reviews numerous IP assets per year, and forms, funds and manages start-ups that operate as subsidiaries.
 This IP commercialization model is relatively new to the US.